MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 | Linux Gen 1                    | Failover to Azure | Failback on same or different host as failover |

 > [!NOTE]
-> Manual intervention is needed if after failover, VM is deleted on Azure Local followed by a failback to same or different host.
+> If an Azure Local VM is deleted after a failover, manual intervention is needed to fail back to the same or a different host..

 ## Prerequisites and planning